Group data mapping

 Group data mapping is a useful feature that enables the automatic mapping of fields based on matches between the field name and data pill name.
-This is especially helpful when there are a large number of fields that need to be mapped (eg. in database applications).
+This is especially helpful when there are a large number of fields that need to be mapped, such as in database application.

 The feature allows a 1-to-1 mapping of fields in a recipe step from a selected data source.